 - 1 cup (120g) confectioners’ย sugar

-- 2โ3 Tablespoons (30โ45ml) fresh lemon juice
+- 3 Tablespoons (45g/ml) fresh lemon juice

 Instructions

-- Whisk 1/2 cup heavy cream, the egg, and vanilla extract together in a small bowl or a liquid measuring cup.
+- In a small bowl or liquid measuring cup, whisk together 1/2 cup (120g/ml) of the heavy cream, the egg, and vanilla extract.
 Remove the flour mixture from the freezer.
-Drizzle the cream mixture over the flour mixture, add the blueberries, then gently mix together with a spatula or wooden spoon until everything appears moistened and the ingredients are just combined.
+Drizzle the cream mixture over the flour mixture and add the blueberries.
+Gently mix together with a spatula or wooden spoon until everything appears moistened and the ingredients are just combined.

 - In a small bowl, mix the remaining 1 Tablespoon cream with the water, then brush it on the scones.
-For extra sweetness and a little crunch, sprinkle with coarse sugar.
+For extra sweetness and a little crunch, sprinkle the tops with coarse sugar.
 (You can do this before or after refrigerating in the next step.)
+Place the scones on a plate or a parchment paper-lined baking sheet and refrigerate for at least 15 minutes or up to 24 hours.
+(If refrigerating for more than an hour, lightly cover the scones.)

-- Line a large baking sheet with parchment paper or silicone baking mat.
-Arrange chilled scones 2โ3 inches apart on the prepared baking sheet.
+- Preheat the oven to 400ยฐF (204ยฐC).
+Line a large baking sheet with parchment paper or a silicone baking mat.
+Arrange the chilled scones 2โ3 inches apart on the prepared baking sheet.

 Notes